EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-editing.md

 ## Conclusion

 In this section we replaced the create, edit and delete views in the application by leveraging the existing Telerik Grid view.
-With all of the views for the application migrated, the new application is ready for production.
+With all the views for the application migrated, the new application is ready for production.